 The next thing you need to know is that every single Bitcoin out there is tracked on the blockchain system—9,500 computers recording each and every transaction related to Bitcoin.
 Regardless of the tracking system that is in place, no one ever really has to relinquish their true identity.
 They simply open a Bitcoin address, start sending and receiving and the system tracks them based on their created address and the amounts of Bitcoins sent.
 This is what makes the virtual currency world enticing to criminals—the lack of oversight by a centralized power.

 While there are other cryptocurrencies out there, Bitcoin seems to be the one that has become the darling of the stock market.
-Trading at just over 17,000 recently, with many predicting it will continue on an upward trend into 2018.
+In late 202 it is trading at just over $18,000 with many predicting it will continue on an upward trend into 2021.
 However, I’d like to remind you that always is never always.
 No one can predict what the market will do.
 If you’re thinking of trading Bitcoin or some other cryptocurrency, make sure you understand what you are doing and the risk you are taking.
 Volatility is a major concern with these.
 Nonetheless, if you were still convinced Bitcoin is the way to go, then strap on your hard hat and expect a bumpy ride—you just might like the roller coaster you’re about to ride.

 Disclaimer: this is not a recommendation to purchase Bitcoin.
 Speak with your financial advisor before making any investing decisions.
-If you don’t have a financial advisor, would we be happy to talk with you.
+If you don’t have a financial advisor, would we be happy to discuss the benefits to you.